jasonmimick/mongodb-openshift-dev-preview/README.md

 ------------

-This repository contains artifacts which allow you to provision MongoDB replica sets and standalone instances into OpenShift.
+This repository contains artifacts which allow you to provision MongoDB replica sets and agents-only instances into OpenShift.
 It leverages
 [MongoDB Ops Manager](https://www.mongodb.com/products/ops-manager)
 for automation, monitoring, alerting, and backup functionality.